 - An allergy occurs immediately after exposure to an allergen.
 A cold, on the other hand, usually incubate over a few days.

 - Finally, an allergy can last until you are exposed to the allergen that triggered your condition.
 With a cold, the condition can clear up in a few days.

 Remember to consult a physician to confirm your actual condition, whether it’s a cold or an allergy.

 How to Manage Your Allergies

-While it is impossible to shield yourself from allergies completely, there are a few steps that you can take to minimize the chances of triggering your allergies.
+While it is impossible to shield yourself from allergies completely, there are a few tips for managing allergies that you can take to minimize the chances of triggering your allergies.

 - The first crucial step that you need to take is to determine what triggers your allergy.
 For some people, it is easy to determine their specific allergen.
 For others, the help of a medical professional may be required.
 Your doctor can either run a skin prick or blood test to determine the allergens that cause your allergic reaction.

 - Once you have identified the root cause of your allergy, the next step you need to take is to either avoid the allergen or, at the very least, minimize your exposure to it.
 It can be as simple as removing indoor plants or cleaning your home regularly.

 - The final step you will need to take, with the help of your doctor, is to determine the best allergy treatment.
 Among the most common treatments are antihistamines, decongestants, corticosteroids, and specific mast cell stabilizers.
 In some cases, physicians recommend immunotherapy to their patients.